redskycyber/Cloud-Security/4-Approaches-to-Cloud-Penetration-Testing.md

 [-] The more realistic and thorough attack scenario of credentialed console compromise will be left unassessed if not discovered.

 ## 3. Credentialed Console Assumed Breach Penetration Test (user management and CLI programmatic access to the Cloud console)
-**Starting Point Assumed role:** Starting from the perspective of an Internal Employee or Cloud Engineer Developer creds, or a service account, this scenario mirrors a situation where these credentials were externally exposed or compromised.
+**Starting Point Assumed Role:** Starting from the perspective of an internal employee or cloud engineer with developer credentials, or from that of a service account, this scenario reflects a situation in which these credentials were externally exposed or compromised.

-We leverage these credentials to probe the Cloud environment from an external attack location, seeking vulnerabilities, a foothold on a system, privilege escalation opportunities, and lateral movement pathways.
+These credentials are leveraged to probe the Cloud environment from an external attack location, seeking vulnerabilities, a foothold on a system, privilege escalation opportunities, and lateral movement pathways.
 By identifying, linking, and exploiting these vulnerabilities, the objective is to illustrate the extent of the compromise's impact on the environment.
-This assessment moves beyond the external perspective, but providing access to the admin console, therough both programmatic and console access, to assess cloud specific services and their integrations.
+This assessment moves beyond the external perspective, to assess cloud specific services and their integrations.

 **Pros:** \
 [+] Identifies and exploits vulnerabilities within the Cloud environment. \